Alcatraz Island

-Alcatraz Island (/ˈælkəˌtræz/) is a small island about 1.25 miles offshore from San Francisco in San Francisco Bay, California, near the Golden Gate Strait.
+Alcatraz Island (/ˈælkəˌtræz/) is a small island about 1.25 miles offshore from San Francisco in San Francisco Bay, California, near the Golden Gate strait.
 The island was developed in the mid-19th century with facilities for a lighthouse, a military fortification, and a military prison.
 In 1934, the island was converted into a federal prison, Alcatraz Federal Penitentiary.
-The strong tidal currents around the island and ice-cold water temperatures made escape nearly impossible, giving the prison one of the most notorious reputations of its kind in American history.
+The strong tidal currents around the island and cold water temperatures made escape nearly impossible, giving the prison one of the most notorious reputations of its kind in American history.
 The prison closed on March 21, 1963, leaving the island a major tourist attraction today with nearly 1.4 million people visiting the island annually.

+Alcatraz Island has the oldest operating lighthouse on the West Coast of the United States, early military fortifications, and natural features such as rock pools and a seabird colony (mostly western gulls, cormorants, and egrets).
+According to a 1971 documentary on the history of Alcatraz, the island measures 1675 ft by 590 ft and is 135 ft at highest point during mean tide.
+The total area of the island is reported to be 22 acre.

 Beginning in November 1969, the island was occupied for more than 19 months by a group of Native Americans, initially primarily from San Francisco, who were later joined by the American Indian Movement and other urban Native Americans from other parts of the country, who were part of a wave of Native American activists organizing public protests across the US through the 1970s.

 In 1972, Alcatraz was transferred to the Department of Interior to become part of Golden Gate National Recreation Area.
+The island's facilities are managed by the National Park Service.
 It was designated as a National Historic Landmark in 1986.

-Today, the island's facilities are managed by the National Park Service as part of Golden Gate National Recreation Area.
-Visitors can reach the island by ferry ride from Pier 33, located between the San Francisco Ferry Building and Fisherman's Wharf.
-Hornblower Cruises, operating under the name Alcatraz City Cruises, is the official ferry provider to and from the island.
+Hornblower Cruises, operating under the name Alcatraz City Cruises, is the official ferry provider at Pier 33, located between the San Francisco Ferry Building and Fisherman's Wharf.

-Alcatraz Island is the site of the abandoned federal prison, the oldest operating lighthouse on the West Coast of the United States, early military fortifications, and natural features such as rock pools and a seabird colony (mostly western gulls, cormorants, and egrets).
-According to a 1971 documentary on the history of Alcatraz, the island measures 1675 ft by 590 ft and is 135 ft at highest point during mean tide.
-The total area of the island is reported to be 22 acre.

 Landmarks on the island include the Main Cellhouse, Dining Hall, Lighthouse, the ruins of the Warden's House and Social Hall, Parade Grounds, Building 64, Water Tower, New Industries Building, Model Industries Building, and the Recreation Yard.